 If you're building anything that has to run inside a regulated environment with no data leaving your network, open weights are effectively the only option on the table.
 Whatever capability gap exists is worth absorbing to avoid the compliance problem of sending data to a closed API.

-If the unit economics of your workload are dominated by per-token cost (high-volume inference, batch document processing, anything serving thousands of requests per minute), DeepSeek-V3.1 on a hosted endpoint or Qwen 3 on your own hardware will beat the closed alternatives by an order of magnitude on dollars per query.
+If the unit economics of your workload are dominated by per-token cost (high-volume inference, batch document processing, anything serving thousands of requests per minute), DeepSeek-V4-Flash at $0.14 per million input tokens beats the closed alternatives by an order of magnitude on dollars per query.
+Run the math yourself in the cost calculator.

-When there's no strong prior either way, prototype on a closed model for development speed, then re-test the production path on Qwen 3 235B or DeepSeek-V3.1 before scaling.
+When there's no strong prior either way, prototype on a closed model for development speed, then re-test the production path on DeepSeek-V4 or Qwen3.6-27B before scaling.
 Often the open model will work fine and save you money that adds up over time.
 Often enough, you'll hit a specific failure mode that justifies the closed-model premium.
 Which way it breaks depends on the use case more than on any rule of thumb.

-The two categories where closed still leads happen to be where most production money goes, and that overlap is no coincidence.
-The closed labs have prioritized the workflows that generate the highest-value revenue, and the open-weights labs have followed at a small but persistent distance.
-Whether that gap closes in 2026 depends mostly on whether the open-weights labs decide to focus on the same engineering work the closed labs have been doing for a year, which isn't yet clear.
+The categories where closed still leads happen to be where most production money goes, and that overlap is no coincidence.
+The closed labs have prioritized the workflows that generate the highest-value revenue, and the open-weights labs have followed at a shrinking distance.
+DeepSeek's V4 closed more of that distance in one release than the rest of the tier managed in a year.